towalink/doc/content/main.rst

 One of the main purposes of Towalink is to provide a convenient way to centrally manage a fleet of routers, especially WireGuard links and Bird on the routers.
 Towalink has various means to ease the task.

-Basically, there are to kinds of configuration on the Controller: configuration files with attribute-value pairs and service configuration files.
+Basically, there are two kinds of configuration on the Controller: configuration files with attribute-value pairs and service configuration files.
 * "Configuration files with attribute-value pairs" are files in the "toml" or "yaml" format in which attribute values are assigned to attribute names.
 Both "toml" and "yaml" are widely used configuration file formats.
 * "Service configuration files" are the usual configuration files of services used.
 They can be customized using Jinja templating.
-For instance, the main service configuration file for the Bird routing daaemon is "bird.conf.jinja", i.e. the naming convention is the usual service configuration filename with the suffix ".jinja".
+For instance, the main service configuration file for the Bird routing daemon is "bird.conf.jinja", i.e. the naming convention is the usual service configuration filename with the suffix ".jinja".
 The attribute-value pairs from the "configuration files with attribute-value pairs" are available for use in the Jinja templates.

 Configuration Hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^